 IACI Lifetime Achievement Award

 The IACI Lifetime Achievement Award honors those individuals associated with the IACI that have contributed a lifetime to promote, employ and research craniofacial identification through academic and/or applied practical work.
 This award was inaugurated by the Board of Governors at the 2006 Istanbul conference, where Prof. Dr. Richard Helmer became its first recipient.
-Nominees for this esteemed award are considered on an ongoing and biennial basis by the Board of Governors.
-An engraved plaque, designed and commissioned by Michael Taister, is presented to each awardee.

 The IACI Lifetime Achievement Award honors those individuals associated with the IACI that have contributed a lifetime to promote, employ and research craniofacial identification through academic and/or applied practical work.
 This award was inaugurated by the Board of Governors at the 2006 Istanbul conference, where Prof. Dr. Richard Helmer became its first recipient.
-Nominees for this esteemed award are considered on an ongoing and biennial basis by the Board of Governors.
-An engraved plaque, designed and commissioned by Michael Taister, is presented to each awardee.

 Lifetime Achievement Award Holders